 rDialogue was very fortunate to work alongside the Pittsburgh Steelers to develop and launch a program for their fans last year.
 For a team with a legacy like the Steelers – a single-family owned operation for the last 82 years with a record of six Lombardi trophies – we faced a unique challenge.
 We realized that Steeler fans are already loyal to the core.
 How could we take their existing fandom, coupled with their ‘participation’ in the general community of Steelers Nation, and create something ‘official’?

-Mid-season last year, the Steelers introduced their unique customer loyalty sports program within the sports industry: Steelers Nation Unite.
+Mid-season last year, the Steelers introduced their unique customer loyalty sports program: Steelers Nation Unite.
 The program focuses on emotional loyalty and showing the Steelers’ loyalty to the fan by establishing a two-way connection.
 Whether playing at home or on the road, Steelers Nation Unite surprises fans across the country with exclusive in-stadium experiences as well as events where members have the chance to meet former players.
 Throughout the season, Weekly Huddle events offer members the opportunity to participate, whether it’s a Twitter chat with Antonio Brown or a Fan Forum conference call with Hines Ward.
 And, instead of offering a traditional points-based loyalty program, members earn badges and bragging rights for engaging with the brand.
 In the end, for the Steelers, it’s all about connecting the fans with the team and with each other.